giraffe-fsharp/Giraffe/README.md

 `htmlFile` sets or modifies the body of the `HttpResponse` with the contents of a physical html file.
 This http handler triggers a response to the client and other http handlers will not be able to modify the HTTP headers afterwards any more.

-This http handler takes a rooted path of a html file or path that is relative to the ContentRootPath as input parameter and sets the HTTP header `Content-Type` to `text/html`.
+This http handler takes a rooted path of a html file or a path which is relative to the ContentRootPath as the input parameter and sets the HTTP header `Content-Type` to `text/html`.

 #### Example: